 * Your paper is due on time; I strongly discourage late papers, as they will not earn you full credit for your work.
 For each day past the due date, your paper grade will drop by a letter grade; papers late in class lose 1/3 a letter grade and papers late the same day lose 1/2 a letter grade.

 * Draft an outline of your paper within the week that you first watch the film; it will be due shortly thereafter (see date on Schedule page).
-It should include your interpretation of the film's implicit meaning(s), the outstanding techniques you plan to emphasize, and the specific examples you will use to advance your argument.
-Don't worry about precision now; you can amend as you go.
+It is worth 10% of your overall paper grade.
+It should include your thesis (your interpretation of the film's implicit meaning), the three outstanding techniques you plan to emphasize, and the specific examples you will use to advance your argument.
+Don't worry about precision now; you can and will amend as you go.
 The goal of this outline is to hone your thesis and the examples from your film that prove it.
-It is worth 10% of your overall paper grade.
 Note that ignoring comments on your outline when writing your final paper reduces your grade significantly.

 * You are responsible for knowing and correctly phrasing the cast and crew names.
 For example: "Lisa (Grace Kelly) and Jeff (James Stewart) investigate..."
 These include the characters' names, the actors who play them, and the major creative talents involved in the film.
 This information is available in the credits of the film, at www.imdb.com (use ONLY for cast & crew names and NO other research about the film), in my online comments guide, and in your textbooks: FA and SGWF.

-* Submit this assignment on paper and via D2L Dropbox (not a substitute for turning in your paper copy).
+* Submit this assignment on paper and via D2L Assignments (not a substitute for turning in your paper copy).
 Be sure to number all pages, and to follow the course policies for format (12-point font, 1" margin, double-spaced, stapled, extra credit for double-sided papers, etc.).
-Do not artificially shrink your paper length via font size, margins, etc.; you will lose points for page overages if you do.
+Do not artificially shrink or increase your paper length via font size, margins,double spaces between paragraphs, etc.; you will lose points for page overages if you do.

-* I strongly encourage you to take a rough draft of your paper to The Center for Academic Success in the Library or The Writer's Studio in A&S, particularly if your journal entries frequently earned comments of "PV," "AWK," or other grammatical and organizational errors.
-The CAA/Writer's Studio will help you write a more coherent, clear, and concise essay--really.
+* I strongly encourage you to take a rough draft of your paper to The Center for Academic Success in CSU East or The Writers' Studio in A&S, particularly if your writing frequently includes grammatical and organizational errors.
+The CAS/Writer's Studio will help you write a more coherent, clear, and concise essay--really.